 We divide every data into 10 second time windows.
 If the middle line of the time window is at the top one fifth, or the trend is going up, it is a lay on back.
-Otherwise, it is a lay on side.
+If it is at the bottom one fifth, or the trend is going down, it is a lay on side.
 If there are three continuously same poses, and different from the last turning over, it will be count as another turning over.